memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 resetting the committed offset via Kafka admin client.
 :::

-Previously we mentioned that the `CHECK STREAM` query doesn't modify the committed offsets, which means using `CHECK STREAM` on a stream that already has some offsets committed, can result in executing the transformation on the same message multiple times.
-To demonstrate that first let's stop the stream:
+Previously, we mentioned that the `CHECK STREAM` query doesn't modify the committed offsets, which means using `CHECK STREAM` on a stream that already has some offsets committed can result in executing the transformation on the same message multiple times.
+To demonstrate that, first, let's stop the stream:

 ```cypher
 STOP STREAM myStream;